Mac23256/dataquestio/guided_project3_mark_mukasa.md

-After inspection of the price column I noticed there was some outliers required to be removed.
-Using the value_counts() method i observed the sudden jump from the 350000 price to the next value, 999990.
+After inspection of the price column, I noticed there were some outliers required to be removed.
+Using the value_counts() method i observed the sudden jump from the 350000 price to the next value, 999999.
 I considered the values after the 350000 value to be outliers and removed rows that contained those values.

 We are left with a dataframe with 48565 rows, indicating that we eliminated 1435 rows.